 In confronting a text without an intended, determinate content, interpretation will inevitably be a matter of imaginative flux and metamorphosis—of discovering and rediscovering possible meanings that are always subject to change and motion.
 This interpretive flux just is a consequence of the way the imagination is.
 By nature it is plastic and notable for its capacity to generate an almost bewilderingly variety of images and associations through its free play.

-Barbiero presents a few examples of possible interpretive meanings to be found in asemic texts: a reference to some object, event, or idea; the articulation of a psychological state or feeling.
+Barbiero presents a few examples of possible interpretive meanings to be found in asemic texts: a reference to some object, event, or idea, or the articulation of a psychological state or feeling.
 Whatever the interpretive meaning, none will be wrong.
 In any case, Burst says the aesthetic quality of asemic writing comes down to its lack of meaning: “Meaningless writing is beautiful because it does not get us bogged down with something absolutely tangible.”
 Likewise, Gaze observes:

 Writing does not just contain semantic information.
 It also contains aesthetic information (when seen as a shape or image) and emotional information (such as a graphologist would analyze).
 Because it eliminates the semantic information, asemic writing brings the emotional and aesthetic content to the foreground.

 There still may be some debate among asemic artists whether or not ‘asemic writing’ is a meaningful concept and if some new term (such as pansemia or polysemia) should be used instead.
-However, the name asemic writing has been understood to be paradoxical since its inception.
+However, the notion of asemic writing has been understood to be paradoxical since its inception.
 And I maintain this reading of it.
 So long as asemic writing can at least be subject to interpretive meaning, then there can be wordless writing that is both meaningless and meaningful.